cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/require-swg.md

 * DNS filtering
 * Proxy (HTTP filtering)

-The proxy mode in Gateway requires a Gateway Standard or Cloudflare for Teams Standard [plan](https://www.cloudflare.com/teams-pricing/).
+The proxy mode in Gateway requires a Gateway Standard or Cloudflare Zero Trust Standard [plan](https://www.cloudflare.com/teams-pricing/).

-To filter all Internet-bound traffic in the proxy mode, devices must install and enroll the Cloudflare for Teams WARP client.
+To filter all Internet-bound traffic in the proxy mode, devices must install and enroll the Zero Trust WARP client.
 The WARP client will send all Internet traffic to a Cloudflare data center near the user where it can be filtered and logged before reaching the rest of the Internet.

 Building a rule in Access to enforce Gateway connections requires the use of the WARP client and its configuration to proxy Internet traffic to Cloudflare.